m4c0/c69/DESIGN.md

 They are presented in alphabetical order and indexed in a way you can read them as needed, when you find a reference in examples.

+### Allowed C types

+Only a subset of C types are allowed. `char`, `int` and `void` are aliased as needed, but only `void *` is supported.
+Anything else is a can of worms for integrations with non-C ABIs (like C69).

+For integer/character literals, sizes are not guaranteed. `long` can be either 32 or 64 bits depending on compiler and architecture.
+If a user wants to integrate with a library requiring those types, they should be aware of that peculiarity and not assuming the calling library does.

+Pointers are the Achille's heel of any language integrated with C. No matter how many protections we put in C69, passing a pointer to a memory segment via a C call allows the called code to do whatever with the data (including accessing out-of-bounds segments).

+Therefore, instead of marking such integrations with "unsafe" tags or similar, C69 only allows passing `void *` to C.

 ### Meta-type prefixes

 One reason why IDEs are so slow nowadays is the complexity required to compute